emsloate/stock_project/README.md

 # stock_project
-stock_scraping gathers stock data, will take a while
+stock_scraping.ipynb gathers stock data, will take a while, but all csvs are in /Data